janfuhrer/it-security-docs/docs/themes/Random-Oracle Model.md

 An approach that has been hugely successful in practice, and which offers a "middle ground" between a fully rigorous proof of security on the one hand and no proof whatsoever on the other, is to introduce an *idealized model* in which to prove the security of cryptographic schemes.
 A popular example of this approach is the *random-oracle model*, which treats a cryptographic hash function as a truly random function.

-## The Random Oracle Model
+## The Random Oracle Model / Global Random Oracle

 > The random-oracle model posits the existence of a public, random function $H$ that can be evaluated only by "querying" an oracle.

 The oracle is simply a "black box" that takes a bit-string as input and returns a bit-string as output.
 The internal workings of the box are unknown and inscrutable.
 Everyone (including the adversary), can interact with the box.
-The box is **consistent**, if the box ever outputs $y$ for a particular input $x$, then it always outputs the same answer $y$ when given the same input $x$ again.
+The box is **consistent/ deterministic**, if the box ever outputs $y$ for a particular input $x$, then it always outputs the same answer $y$ when given the same input $x$ again.
+The box must also be **collision resistance**.

 $H$ can either be viewed as being chosen the outputs "**in one shot**" uniformly from the set of all functions or "**on-the-fly**" as needed.
 In the second case we can view the function as being defined by a table that is initially empty.
 When the oracle receives a query $x$ it first checks whether $x$ is already in the table and otherwise chose a uniform string $y$, returns it and store it in the table.